Hong Kong watching Chinese nuclear plant after leak reported - WTMJ

 U.S. officials believed there was no severe safety threat, CNN said.

-The Department of Energy did not immediately respond to requests for comment.
+The Department of Energy declined to comment.
 The International Atomic Energy Agency, a U.N. body, told The Associated Press it was aware of the issue and was awaiting information from China.

+“There is nothing we can do about it,” said Li Tak, a Hong Kong retiree.
+Justin Santini, a teacher, noted that government officials have said it isn’t a problem as of yet.
+“Until more alarm bells are raised, it’s probably premature to be concerned about it,” he said.

 Electricite de France said Monday it was informed of the increase in concentration of “certain noble gases” in Taishan reactor No. 1.